federicoambrosino/web-site/_posts/notes/2017-01-09-notes-on-the-E-B-and-3+1-decomp-of-Riem.md

 \end{align}
 </div>
-where $${}^*\!C^{abcd}$$ is the (left) dual Weyl tensor, defined in the same way is the dual to Riemann.
+where $${}^*\!C^{abcd}$$ is the (left) dual Weyl tensor, defined in the same way as the dual to Riemann.
 Interestingly, the Pontryagin is completely insensitive to the Ricci tensor.

 For future purposes, we will also define a complex tensor where the